Model United Nations

-Our Model United Nations program at THS is in its twentieth year, and we annually attend three conventions.
+Our Model United Nations program at THS is in its twenty-fifth year, and we will attend six conventions this school year.
 These are:

-- University of Dayton – November 14th, ($25 per student, which covers conference fees and transportation)
+- University of Dayton – early November 2020, ($25 per student, which covers conference fees and transportation)

-We have an award winning program, having won awards at all three conferences we attended in the past.
+We have an award winning program, having won awards at many of the conferences we attended in the past.
 Practices and meetings are held once or twice before each competition, usually on a Tuesday or Wednesday after school.
 Freshmen through Seniors are invited to participate.
 Not only does Model United Nations look good on a high school transcript when applying for college, there are some universities that have scholarships and their own college teams that compete nationally every year.

 Mr. Bellas is the advisor of the Model UN team.
 He was the original founder of our school's program back in 1995 and also worked with Model UN teams in Arkansas.